Hamish Ogston: CPP

-The UK FSA announced an investigation into two of the products sold by CPP in March 2011.
+The UK Financial Services Authority (FSA) announced an investigation into two of the products sold by CPP in March 2011.
 Prior to the investigation, CPP was valued at £533m.
 However, the uncertainty caused by the FSA forced CPP to suspend its shares on 20 February 2012 and, due to the support offered by Ogston, was able to relist five weeks later, and according to Stock Exchange records, is only the second company to return to a full listing in its original form.

 The FSA's investigation concluded in November 2012 with the imposition of a civil financial penalty of £10.5 million.
 The FSA disciplinary notice acknowledges that CPP took a number of steps to improve systems and controls during the relevant period.

 In an August 2013 telephone conversation with the Press Association, Ogston remarked that the compensation figure set by the FSA was 'ridiculous.'
 The comment referred to the process of calculating the figure, which assumed a 100% success rate of the compensation scheme, but it was later misinterpreted by media outlets.
 Ogston was subsequently proved right when the payout was a third of the figure published by the FCA.

 Although media accusations suggested that the Card Protection Plan policy was 'largely useless' and 'unnecessary,' only 1 out of the 18 benefits offered by the policy was subject to criticism by the FSA and FSA's Final Notice acknowledged that the policy offered a number of other features.